-I don’t know about you, but as much as I love winter – and I really do! – I get a little stir crazy when it’s like this.
+I don’t know about you, but as much as I love winter – and I really do! – I get a little stir crazy when it’s so cold for so long.

 We’re not overrun with toys yet thankfully, and we have a really nice space set up as a playroom for her so I know it’s not the “stuff.”

 It’s more about not wanting to open the windows because it’s been so cold.
 The stale air.
 The stale DRY air.

 Anyway, we should probably take down the Christmas decorations but it’s not Valentine’s Day so this would be early for me.
 Just kidding! (sort of.)
 That would probably make the place feel a little more open but I don’t know.

 I still just want to hide under a blanket with a book in front of the fireplace.
 But then there’s diapers and bottles and tummy time (which, now is more like chase the rolling baby all over the house time) so my reading time is about 2.5 minutes before I fall asleep in bed each night.
-I MIGHT make it through 2 books this year at that rate.

 I’m totally rambling here, aren’t I?
 Sorry!
 We should probably get to this Cabernet short ribs ragu with parmesan polenta.

-It’s a sauce you’ll want to sop up with some crusty buttered bread – some whole grain ciabatta maybe? – and the recipe makes a ton of it so there’s enough to feed a big crowd or reheat for leftovers for a few daaaays.
+It’s a sauce you’ll want to sop up with some crusty buttered bread – some whole grain ciabatta maybe?
+And the recipe makes a ton of sauce so there’s enough to feed a big crowd or reheat for leftovers for a few daaaays.

 I’ve made short ribs this way for years now and I totally love how the Cabernet adds some heft of flavor to sauce without overpowering it.
 It’s not a wine-flavored sauce at all so don’t worry if you’ll be serving it to non-wine or white wine-only fans.

-And I’ve served these Cabernet short ribs all shredded up like I did here in the ragu and on the bone – both ways are fantastic – and over mashed potatoes, egg noodles, cheesy hasselback potatoes, and plain polenta.
+And I’ve served these Cabernet short ribs all shredded up like I did here in the ragu and on the bone – both ways are fantastic!
+I’ve also served them over mashed potatoes, egg noodles, cheesy hasselback potatoes, and plain polenta.

-The kind that sticks to your ribs.
 The kind that you crave after shoveling more snow than you care to admit.
-The kind you want to come home to, that’s been simmering itself away all day, and that’s ready for you to eat about 20 minutes after you walk in the door.
+It’s the kind of meal you want to come home to after it’s been simmering itself away all day in the crock pot, and that’s ready for you to eat about 20 minutes after you walk in the door.